 Courses Recently Taught

 This course surveys Western art and architecture from the Renaissance to the present.
 Framing the study of art history within a social context, this course provides students with the tools for understanding style and interpreting meaning in individual works of art.
 Although this is a lecture format, discussion is encouraged.
-This counts toward the introductory course and Europe and Americas place requirements for the major.
+This counts toward the 100-level course requirement and Europe and Americas place requirements for the major.
 No prerequisite.
 Offered every semester.

 This course explores the diversity of African art created on the continent and throughout the diaspora, from antiquity to the contemporary period.
 Students examine artworks from both north and south of the Sahara representing an array of media and techniques, including sculpture, architecture, painting, photography, textiles and performance art.
 Class sessions combine lecture and discussion to investigate key topics such as the significance of visual abstraction; art’s role in constructing (and contesting) ideas about the body, gender and sexuality; and the relationship between art and politics in the colonial and postcolonial periods.
 Ongoing debates about the problematic categories of “tribal” and “tourist” art in Africa, as well as “primitivism” in the West, are examined in relation to questions of authenticity and appropriation.
 We will also critically evaluate the political and aesthetic contexts in which African art has been exhibited in museums.
 Students are introduced to methods of art historical analysis and writing.
-This counts toward the introductory course and Africa and Middle East place requirements for the major.
+This counts toward the 100-level course requirement and Africa and Middle East place requirements for the major.
 No prerequisite.

 This course focuses on the art and architecture of 16th-century Italy, a period often associated with both "High Renaissance" and "Mannerist" art.
 We examine these stylistic categories and attend to the works of influential artists and architects such as Leonardo, Bramante, Titian, Sofonisba Anguissola, Michelangelo and Cellini, among others.
 Issues such as patronage, politics, sexuality and cultural exchange are examined in lectures and class discussions to shed light on the varied artistic production of this period.
 These topics are considered in relation to the century's broader historical developments, notably the Reformation and expansion of European imperialism, using a variety of art historical and interdisciplinary methods.
 This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.